Loading Page..

 The insights developed by an SDP-IG will be made available to the broader SDP community in a suitable way.
 The SDP Knowledge Sharing Council helps support these SDP-IGs and participation is free.
 The only requirement is that you are a member of SDP.

 Estimating the probability of success to guide investment decisions spans multiple industries and technologies.
 This is true whether a company is developing new molecular treatments for unmet medical needs, investing in renewable energy assets, or developing a next generation airliner.
-All of these examples involve assessing and forecasting the likelihood of success for complex technical projects with high risk of failure, large investments, and long development time-lines.
-Providing decision makers with actionable, predictive assessments of potential success are critical for achieving desired outcomes.
+All of these examples involve assessing and forecasting the likelihood of success for complex technical projects with high risk of failure, large investments, and long development timelines.
+Providing decision makers with actionable, predictive assessments of potential success is critical for achieving desired outcomes.

 MODERATORS